Configuration

 Required: Yes

 A unique identifier for the scenario.
-This name will be used as the directory name for test results.
+This name will be used as the directory name for results.

 configuration: